Amangeldi Taspihov 2019 presidential campaign

 Amangeldi Taspihov, Chairman of the West Kazakhstan Region's Trade Unions and former MP of Mazhilis was nominated by the Federation of Trade Unions of Kazakhstan (QRKF) to be the presidential candidate on 24 April 2019.
-On 4 May 2019, Taspihov became registered candidate by the Central Election Commission after gathering about 120,000 signatures.
-On 13 May, Taspihov's campaign published their own electoral platforms.
+On 4 May 2019, Taspihov became a registered candidate by the Central Election Commission after gathering about 120,000 signatures.
+On 13 May, Taspihov's campaign published its own electoral platforms.